ERoydev/rust-mastering/rust-atomics-and-locks/README.md

 # Rust Atomics and Locks Book by Mara Bos

-This repository contains my code written while studying the "Rust Atomics and Locks" book.
+This repository contains my code written while studying the "Rust Atomics and Locks" [BOOK](https://mara.nl/atomics/).
 For each chapter, I include code snippets along with explanatory comments to illustrate key concepts and patterns.

 <p align="center">